 Here's an example where adjustment is necessary.
-The rule is simple: "When in Rome, do as the Romans do".
+The rule is simple: "When in Rome, do as the Romans do."

 Observe, listen and take into account the corporate culture, age, gender and hierarchical position.

-What are the standards of behaviour?
+What are the standards of behavior?

-Whom can I ask for information, and how?
+Who can I ask for information, and how?

 Yes, just like everywhere else, but living in the same space without being on intimate terms with one’s “roommates” does require a certain number of good habits:

 Don't call out to your fellow team members at the other end of the room.
-Keep exclamations down.

-Tidy your desk each evening and don't encroach on other people's space.
+Tidy your desk each evening, and don't encroach on other people's space.

 When you go and see someone, make sure you are not interrupting them.
 Check back later if necessary.

 Be courteous at all times.
 Don't cut people off when they're talking.
-Use the magic words (please, thank you) ☺️
+Use the magic words (please, thank you). ☺️

 Be punctual, even for informal meetings.

-Write clear, short, properly-punctuated e‑mails with no spelling mistakes!! 😇
+Write clear, short, properly-punctuated emails with no spelling mistakes! 😇

-Let's now take care of your relationship posture...
+Let's now take care of your relationship mindset.